“Double Vision”

 The Center for World Music and Dance comprises housing and performing spaces for visiting world artists, along with technology to create a digital archive of traditional practices.

 In 1957 Curzio Malaparte bequeathed Casa Malaparte to the Chinese Writers Union “in order to strengthen relations between East and West”.
-His heirs successfully contested his gift, since Italy didn't recognize China as a legitimate political entity.
+His heirs successfully contested his gift as Italy didn't recognize China as a legitimate political entity.

 The ubiquity of the expressions “western,” "non-western," and "world" suggests that identity and negation are two sides of the same coin.
 Inspired by a paper about optical correction that I wrote in the History and Theory Sequence, I used aspects of perception, including binocular vision, to generate form, and evoke and promote cultural pluralism.